-The Council of Europe's Education program is overseen by the Steering Committee on Educational Policy and Practice (CDPPE), made up of the representatives of all 50 States Party to the European Cultural Convention, including all 48 EHEA members.
+The Council of Europe's Education program is overseen by the Steering Committee on Educational Policy and Practice (CDPPE), made up of the representatives of all 50 States Party to the European Cultural Convention, including all 48 EHEA members as well as San Marino, which now applies for accession to the EHEA.

 At the CDPPE plenary session on March 19 - 21, 2019, Maria Fassari (Greece) was elected Chair and Maija Innola (Finland) - a member of the BFUG - Vice Chair.
 The CDPPE meets twice a year, normally in March and October.
-The 2020 spring plenary session, scheduled to be for March 18 - 20, had to be canceled because of the COVID pandemic.
+The 2020 spring plenary session had to be canceled because of the COVID pandemic.
 Instead, an extraordinary online session of the CDPPE was organized on April 24 to enable delegations to exchange experience on the challenges of the COVID pandemic.
-A second extraordinary online session will be held on June 11 - 12, as two longish morning sessions, to consider a CDPPE COVID response.
-The next ordinary CDPPE session will be held on September 30 - October 2.
-Preparations are being made for both an online and a face to face session with the decision on the format to be made as late as possible.
-The current Bureau was prolonged until the fall plenary.
-A sub-group on higher education advises the CDPPE and its Bureau, met online on April 28.
+A second extraordinary online session was held on June 11 - 12, as two longish morning sessions, to consider a CDPPE COVID response.